ej-1/programmes_challenge/README.md

     }
 ```

--   Separate CSS from view files into separate files.
-Use SASS and compile it to SASS.

--   A specified result was the auto-suggest feature.
-I would have used JavaScript to put an event listener on the input field to listen for the keydown event and then triggered the form to be submitted.

--   Submitting form is done by clicking a submit form.
-Not sure if desired effect is that submission happen when pushing enter button on keyboard.
-Would have added an event listener for that.

 -   Remove unnecessary files in app that was created when generating app.

 -   Tests of course.
 Unit test primarily and a integration test possibly.
 This was not specified though.

 -   There were some interesting features to implement CSRF protection which would have been good.
+Did not have time to conside XSS and what tools there are with Laravel that can help with tihs.

 -   Added some classes DataFetcher, DataSaver and DataFetcherWorker which I'm not sure works now, but gives some idea on how I code.
 Single resposibility, encapsulation, small reusable methods, documentation where needed (preferably where the output of a method is unclear), dependency injection etc.